transcom/mymove/README.md

 [![GoDoc](https://godoc.org/github.com/transcom/mymove?status.svg)](https://godoc.org/github.com/transcom/mymove)

-This repository contains the application source code for the MilMove application,the next generation version of the Defense Personal Property System (DPS).
+This repository contains the application source code for the MilMove application, the next generation version of the Defense Personal Property System (DPS).
 DPS is an online system managed by the U.S. [Department of Defense](https://www.defense.gov/) (DoD) [Transportation Command](http://www.ustranscom.mil/) (USTRANSCOM) and is used by service members and their families to manage household goods moves.

 ## License Information